salsa-rs/salsa/book/src/tutorial/ir.md

 ### Interned values carry a `'db` lifetime

 Like tracked structs, interned values carry a `'db` lifetime that prevents them from being used across salsa revisions.
-It also permits them to be implemented using a pointer "under the hood", permitting efficient field access.
 Interned values are guaranteed to be consistent within a single revision.
 Across revisions, they may be cleared, reallocated, or reassigned -- but you cannot generally observe this, since the `'db` lifetime prevents you from changing inputs (and hence creating a new revision)